menimen/Arkanoid/README.md

 # Arkanoid
-Arkanoid game  given as a task in Intro To CS course
+Arkanoid game  given as a task in Intro To OOP programming course